Bad diagnosis, clerical errors, background check lapses led to missed warning signs before mass killings

 State investigators found Cruz to be low risk, and investigators felt he was unlikely to hurt himself or others because he had “services already in place,” including receiving counseling from Henderson Behavioral Health.

+Florida DCF closed the investigation into Cruz on Nov.
+12, 2016 "based on his caregiver’s protective capacity, in-home services through Henderson, and engagement in school."

-Cruz had purchased a Smith & Wesson M&P 15 rifle in February 2017 from a licensed gun store located about three miles from the school, law enforcement officials said.
+During the DCF investigation, Cruz's adoptive mother told caseworkers that Cruz did not own a firearm.
+Cruz purchased a Smith & Wesson M&P 15 rifle in February 2017 from a licensed gun store located about three miles from the school, law enforcement officials said.

 RECENT SCHOOL SHOOTINGS IN THE US